Nik-Novak/Ansible-variable-evaluation-bug-demonstration/README.md

 https://github.com/operator-framework/operator-sdk/issues/2609

 # Using the operator
 To use this operator, create a new namespace/project and run ./build.sh <docker-registry/image-name:v1>.
-For example: ./build.sh/ quay.io/username/test-operator:v1
+For example: ./build.sh/ quay.io/username/test-operator:v1 It needs a temporary registry to store the dockerfile so that pods can access it.

 Inspect the ansible logs with ./logs.sh to see the errors caused by different methods of using THE SAME RESOURCE_DEFINITION